 Magical place!

-Tertre Roteboeuf's subsoil - five different types of clay - white, yellow, brown, green, and blue
+Tertre Roteboeuf's subsoil - five different types of clay: white, yellow, brown, green, and blue

-This Grand Cru property, situated in the commune of St.Laurent-des-Combes, a few kilometers southeast of the picturesque town of Saint-Émilion, is a small vigneron house built in the 18th century.
-This property's name can sound a little strange; it refers to the time many centuries ago when vineyards and vines had not yet existed.
-The hillside was used to feed the cattle then, and the name "Roteboeuf" originates from that.
+This Grand Cru property is situated in the commune of St. Laurent-des-Combes, a few kilometers southeast of the picturesque town of Saint-Émilion.
+It is a small wine-grower house dating back to the 18th century.
+The property's name may sound a little strange, but it goes back many centuries to a time before vineyards and vines existed.
+The hillside was previously used to feed cattle, and the name "Roteboeuf" originates from that.

 TERTRE ROTEBOEUF

 5.7 ha of vines are planted with 85% Merlot and 15% Cabernet Franc.
 Merlot vines are 45 years old, while Cabernet Franc ones are five years older.
 The subsoil consists of four kinds of clay resting on the bed of limestones.
 This combination of subsoil, which is typical for the majority of vineyards in Saint-Émilion "Côtes" (slopes), is described as "cold soil" because clay needs a long time to be warmed up, and limestones are always humid and cold.
-It means grapes can take advantage of the sun and reach perfect maturity very late.
+This means grapes can take advantage of the sun and reach perfect maturity very late.

 When skins are ripe, grapes reach a sugar level of 14–15% alcohol, and "everybody" is happy.
 This cold soil is created for Merlot but not Cabernet Sauvignon, which prefers the so-called "hot soil" (gravel and quartz pebbles, which reflect sun heat at vines) in Haut-Medoc and Graves.